Luisa A. DiPietro, DDS, PhD

 About

-Dr. Luisa A. DiPietro is Professor of Periodontics and the UIC Scientific Director for the Chicago Biomedical Consortium.
-Dr. DiPietro received both her DDS and PhD in immunology from the University of Illinois at Chicago, and completed a residency in hospital dentistry at Michael Reese Hospital in Chicago.
+Dr. Luisa A. DiPietro is Professor of Periodontics and Director of the UIC Center for Wound Healing and Tissue Regeneration.
+Dr. DiPietro received both her DDS and PhD in immunology from the University of Illinois Chicago, and completed a residency in hospital dentistry at Michael Reese Hospital in Chicago.
 Dr. DiPietro’s research focuses on wound healing, and she has been the recipient of more than $19 million in extramural research grants and contracts.
+Her work has been cited more than 27,000 times.
 Her honors and awards include the Lifetime Achievement Award from the Wound Healing Society, the Mentor of the Year Award from the American Association for Dental Research Student Research Group, and the University of Illinois - University Scholar Award.
-Dr. DiPietro is an elected Fellow of the American Association for the Advancement of Science.
+Dr. DiPietro is an elected Fellow of the American Association for the Advancement of Science and a member of the National Advisory Dental and Craniofacial Research Council for the National Institutes of Health.

 Selected Publications